Smol Slime

 Buttons

-The reset button is suitable for all functionality.
-If a user button is available, it will be used instead.
+The reset button is designed to support all functionalities.
+If an user-specified button (SW0) is defined, it will be utilized instead.

-If a button is not available, tweezers can be used to short the pins for initial tracker setup.
+If a button is unavailable, tweezers can be used to short the pins for the initial tracker setup.

 Switches